snowplow/snowplow-web-data-model/README.md

 Find more information about the `campaign_attribution` [enrichment](https://github.com/snowplow/snowplow/wiki/Campaign-attribution-enrichment).

+Find more information on the `referer_parser` [enrichment](https://github.com/snowplow/snowplow/wiki/referer-parser-enrichment).

 ### 2.2 Minimum requirements

 You must be using version 2.5.0+ of the JavaScript tracker for the `webPage` context to work.
 This context is required and you will not be able to use the model without it.

-The `geolocation` and `performanceTiming` contexts, and the `ua_parser` and `campaign_attribution` enrichments are optional.
+The `performanceTiming` context, and the `referer_parser`, `ua_parser` and `campaign_attribution` enrichments are optional.
 You will still be able to use the model without them but you will have to comment out the relevant parts from the SQL code.

 By default, the model uses the more accurate `derived_tstamp` which makes allowance for inaccurate device clocks.
 This timestamp is only available in version 2.6.0+ of the JavaScript tracker and Snowplow 71+.
 If you are using older versions, you will need to change the relevant timestamps in the SQL code.